Student Handbook

 - Plagiarism: The act of using someone else’s work without giving proper credit to the original source.
 The work can be written, artistic, musical, language, symbols, or media.
 Reusing one’s own work without proper citation (or approval of instructor) is also plagiarism.

-Aiding and Abetting: It is a violation of this Code to actively assist another in violating the Code or covering up the violation after the fact.
+Aiding and Abetting: It is a violation of this Code to actively assist another in violating the Code or conceal the violation after the fact.

-Alcohol/Drugs: Use, being under the influence, manufacturing, possession, cultivating, distribution, purchase, or sale of alcohol and/or drugs (illegal and/or dangerous or controlled substance) and/or alcohol/drug paraphernalia while on College-owned or College-controlled property, and/or at any function authorized or supervised by the College, and/or in state owned or leased vehicles.
+Alcohol/Drugs: Unauthorized use, being under the influence, manufacturing, possession, cultivating, distribution, purchase, or sale of alcohol and/or drugs (illegal and/or dangerous or controlled substance) and/or alcohol/drug paraphernalia while on CCCS-owned or CCCS-controlled property, and/or at any function authorized or supervised by CCCS, and/or in CCCS-owned or leased vehicles, regardless of whether such conduct is lawful or unlawful under applicable law.

 Animals/Pets: Animals are not permitted on campus except as permitted by law or as specifically approved by the College.

-- Please see SP 4-120b, regarding Student Disability Services for information related to service animals and emotional support animals.
+- Please see SP 16-70a Animals on Campus, for information related to service animals and emotional support animals.

-- Please see the appropriate handbook for regulations and processes for animals in student housing, where applicable.
+- Please see the appropriate handbook for regulations and processes for animals and pets in student housing, where applicable.

 - For more information and compliance, see SP19-10, Bullying/Violence/Firearms on Campus.